 Click here for the latest news in Food & Wine

 People take their food and wine seriously here.
 Small town farms and chic urban eateries comprise just a fraction of the menus available in Nevada County.
 Guests can find everything from authentic Cornish pasties to bison osso bucco and organic polenta.
 From the foothills to the Sierra Crest, chefs, restaurateurs, and kitchen crusaders are selecting ingredients and cultivating farm-to-table mentalities that show in every spoonful.
+Farms are abundant: the 2015 Nevada County Grown Farm Guide is here.

-Delectable and laid back is the unspoken mantra that threads these restaurants together.
+Delectable and laid back is the unspoken mantra that threads the restaurants together.
 Whether you’re coming off the slopes or have front-row seats at the Center for the Arts, it’s a-come-as-you-are invitation to nearly every dining room.
 Those dining rooms range from classic diner counters and expansive decks to intimate bistros and flourishing gardens.

 The food is fresh and seasonal.
 Sometimes simple.
 Sometimes riding a creative wave of flavors – but always delectable.
 Restaurants are nestled in historic hotels, renovated warehouses or restored garages, but there’s always more than meets the eye.
 Peruse through a cozy café’s menu and you might find Thai duck tacos or organic lamb burgers.
 Cuisine runs the international gamut from Japanese, Mexican, and Thai to Swiss and Italian.
 There are gourmet burgers galore and even a nod to New Orleans nosh.